aabyaneh/ase_artifact/README.md

 - [Boolector](https://boolector.github.io/) version 3.2.1 with CaDiCaL SAT solver.
 - GCC and G++ version 9.3.

 **IMPORTANT**.
-Since we are reporting the execution times, it is important that the machine on which the experiments are running has enough resources (no resource racing).
+Since we are reporting execution times, it is important that the machine on which the experiments are running has enough resources.
 Otherwise, the generated execution times will not be accurate.

 **IMPORTANT**.
 Moreover, running the experiments on a virtual machine (docker, virtualbox, etc.) will not produce accurate execution times.
-For reproducing (relative) execution time measurements, you need to install the code natively on a real linux machine.
+For reproducing (relative) execution time measurements, you need to install the code natively on a real Linux machine.

 ### Reproduction of the results
 After successfully installing the ASE engine, you see `ase`, `parti`, and `selfie` executables inside the *ase_artifact* folder.